izulin/uwrbigdata/README.md

 # Algorithms for Big Data course
-University of Wrocław, Fall 2019
+University of Wrocław, Spring 2022